Hitsuono/Topophilic/content/blog/tfa_mhr/tfa_mhr.md

 # Introduction and intuition
 This post will connect many different topics, but let us begin straight away with a question of topological character: what is a hole?
 How many holes does a space have?

 See, if topology is rubbersheet geometry-- where things can be seen as equivalent whenever you can transform one into another continuously, without gluing or cutting--, then it should be intuitive that "holes" could lead us to topological invariants.
-You can't, for example, turn a circle into a disk or a line without cutting it or gluing stuff to it.
+You can't, for example, turn a circle into a disk or into a line without cutting it or gluing stuff to it.
 Equally, a hollow sphere can't be turned homeomorphically to a plane or something similar.
 Holes are getting in the way of such transformations.
 This visually makes sense, but how to actually "compute" the holes of a space?
 This is the main theoretical purpose of this post: developing a theory of holes mathematicians call **homology theory**, which uses notions from topology, geometry and algebra.

 First note that there is a dimensionality factor when we talk about what we intuitively call a hole.
 For 1D spaces (lines, circles, segments, graphics, etc.), we're thinking about a loop-- a path that ends where it begins.
 Not only that, but a loop which has "no interior" filling its inside.
 For 2D spaces (planes, spheres, surfaces like the torus, etc.), having a hole means they're "hollow", in the sense they're surfaces without a border and "not filled".
-This means that each dimension has a unique notion of "n-dimensional hole", but we'll find these all have something in common.
+This means that **each dimension has a unique notion of "n-dimensional hole"**, and  we'll find these all have something in common.

 Both for 1D and 2D holes, there are two intuitive ideas in play.
-First, holes should represent shapes that are "closed into itself", that are "cycles" in the sense they have no border-- that an ant can transverse them forever, and never fall off.
+First, holes should represent shapes that are "closed into themselves", that are "cycles" in the sense they have no border-- that an ant can transverse them forever, and never fall off.
 They are also "unfilled", there's nothing "inside them"-- or, rather, they aren't the boundary of some filling matter.
 Both of these conditions are neccessary.
 For example, if we take the boundary circle of a disk by itself, it is indeed a loop, a cycle.
-But it is also filled by the content of the disk, being its boundary.
-On the other hand, a circle has a hole, but can be filled to become a disk, which is hole-less.
+But it is also filled by the content of the disk, being its boundary-- so there's no hole.
+On the other hand, a circle has a hole since it is a non-boundary cycle.

 IMG!!!
 (S1 E D2)

-I.e., holes are represented by cycles (boundaryless shapes) that aren't filled (not the boundary of anything, non-boundary shapes).
+I.e., holes are represented by cycles that aren't filled.
+When a subspace is a boundary of another one, we say it is **bounded**.
+Thus, holes are represented by **boundaryless, non-bounded subspaces**.

 Imagine we have a surface-- say, a cylinder-- and want to find 1D holes in it.
 We can try to see the different loops we can draw on this cylinder.
 Some of these loops are filled and can be continuously contracted inside the surface to a single point.
 These don't really tell us anything about holes.
 However, there is another class of loops that are not filled within the cylinder-- those that "go around it", so to speak.
-These all should represent holes!
+These all should represent the single hole in the cylinder!

 IMG!!!
 (CILINDRO E CICLOS)